Medicine and Health Sciences

 • How will my clinical internship be evaluated?

 The administration of the Medicine programme will provide your supervisor with an online assessment forms to evaluate your clinical skills, medical competencies and professionalism.
-Your supervisor in the hospital will complete this form around the end of your traineeship.
+Your supervisor in the hospital will complete this form around the end of your internship.
 Ideally, he/she does this in your presence.
 Only based on these assessment forms a ‘Transcript of Works/Records’ will be provided.
-This document will include your name, the departments and dates of your traineeships and your global score of the assessed criteria in each department.
+This document will include your name, the departments and dates of your internship and your global score of the assessed criteria in each department.
 You will not be evaluated by an examination.
 Please remind your supervisor about this online evaluation form at the beginning of your 4th and final week.

-As an Erasmus+ exchange student you do not need to pay tuition fees.
+You do not need to pay tuition fees.

 You are expected to be well groomed and professional in appearance at all times.
 You need to provide your own white coat and stethoscope.
 In several clinical departments you need to use the department’s clothing.
 You will be informed by the department.
 The scrub clothes vending machine in the University Hospital (UZA) is accessible with your badge.